Kezabub/Internal-Project-3/README.md

 when a document is set to active a new version of it is created

 distributees can view documents but cannot interact with them

+LAST UPDATE:

+Fixed bugs the remained in the code which resulted in crashes if the database was not seeded first